Skip to content

 29. Number (or percentage) of third party supplying mills that source from their own plantations and third party plantations?

-The company publishes mill-wise public summary reports which contain information on sources of FFB for supplying mills.
-However, it is unclear if the summary reports are available for all of the supplying mills and data between two and five years old.
+The company publishes mill-wise public summary reports that detail the sources of FFB for its supplying mills.
+However, it is unclear if these summary reports are available for all supplying mills, and data is between two and five years old.

 • P